A heat wave is bringing searing temperatures to New York and the I-95 corridor – and Washington DC could hit 100 degrees

 Philadelphia has extended a heat health emergency through midnight on Sunday, according to the state’s Department of Public Health.
 Philadelphia has heat alerts in place through the weekend, with temperatures expected to feel close to 99 degrees.

 New Jersey’s heat alerts are in effect until 8 p.m.
 Sunday, according to the National Weather Service.
-Heat index values Friday are expected to reach 95 to 100 and it will feel around 100 degrees across the state Saturday and Sunday.
+It will feel around 100 degrees across the state Saturday and Sunday.

 Heat is also returning in full force in the West following a brief break.
 Heat alerts are already in place for portions of California, Arizona and Utah.
 Temperatures are expected to jump back up to 10 to 15 degrees above normal for Salt Lake City, Las Vegas, Sacramento and Bakersfield, California, through the weekend.